Skip to content

 The morning aptly ended with the breakfast of Sabzi, Puri and Jalebi at the Sri Ram Bhandar.
 It was a delicious affair!
 I love such unpretentious food!

-For me was fun to surprise the local people by talking to them in Bhojpuri, as my hometown is Gorakhpur in UP.
-It wasactually a pleasure to speak Bhojpuri after such a long time!
+For me the fun was to surprise the local people by talking to them in Bhojpuri, as my hometown is Gorakhpur in UP.
+It was actually a pleasure to speak Bhojpuri after such a long time!

 I am not a morning person, I am usually cranky at the start of a day, more so if dares to start at 4.00 am.
 Four is night for me!
 In spite of that I thoroughly enjoyed the Subah-e-Baranas.
 I would highly recommend it.
 It is totally worth getting up in the morning to enjoy the rhythm of the ancient city!